1900 Atlantic hurricane season: Other systems

 A trough over the central Atlantic developed into a tropical depression on January 17.
 The depression moved northeastward and transitioned into an extratropical cyclone on January 19 while being absorbed by a frontal system.
 Historical weather maps indicate that the next tropical depression formed over the Atlantic just north of the Lesser Antilles on June 9.
 The depression may have intensified into a tropical storm on the following day, based on observations from a nearby ship.
 Continuing generally north-northwestward, the depression became extratropical after June 17.
 A third tropical depression also formed on June 9 over the northeastern Gulf of Mexico.
 The depression initially drifted northeastward and then doubled-back to the southwest.
 On June 11, the system turned northwestward and made landfall near Grand Isle, Louisiana, early the next day.
 The depression dissipated over Mississippi by June 14.

 Season effects

 This is a table of all of the storms that have formed in the 1900 Atlantic hurricane season.
-It includes their duration, names, landfall(s)–denoted by bold location names – damages, and death totals.
+It includes their duration, names, landfall, damages, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1900 USD.